ExponentialML/Text-To-Video-Finetuning/README.md

 `"attn1", "attn2"`: Uses a good amount of VRAM, but allows for processing more frames.
 Good quality finetunes can happen with these settings.

 `"attn1.to_out", "attn2.to_out"`: This only trains the linears on on the cross attention layers.
-This seems to be a good tradeoff for VRAM with great results.
+This seems to be a good tradeoff for VRAM with great results with a learning rate of 1e-4.

 ## Running
 After training, you can easily run your model by doing the following.